-PGE's ability to secure sufficient long-term capital at a reasonable cost is determined by its financial performance and outlook, capital expenditure requirements, alternatives available to investors, and other factors.
+PGE's ability to secure sufficient long term capital at a reasonable cost is determined by its financial performance and outlook, capital expenditure requirements, alternatives available to investors, and other factors.
 The Company's ability to obtain and renew such financing depends on its financial condition and credit ratings, as well as on credit markets, both generally and for electric utilities in particular.
-Management believes that the availability of the credit facilities, the expected ability to issue long-term debt and equity securities, and cash expected to be generated from operations provide sufficient liquidity to meet the Company's anticipated capital and operating requirements.
-However, the Company's ability to issue long-term debt and equity could be adversely affected by changes in capital market conditions.
+Management believes that the availability of the credit facilities, the expected ability to issue long term debt and equity securities, and cash expected to be generated from operations provide s ufficient liquidity to meet the Company's anticipated capital and operating requirements.
+However, the Company's ability to issue long term debt and equity could be adversely affected by changes in capital market conditions.

 Short-term Debt.
-PGE has approval from the FERC to issue short-term debt of up to a total of \$750 million through February 6, 2012 and currently has the following unsecured revolving credit facilities:
+PGE has approval from the FERC to issue short-term debt of up to a total of \$750 million through February 6, 2012 and currently has the following unsecured revolvi ng credit facilities:

-- A \$370 million syndicated credit facility, with \$10 million and \$360 million scheduled to terminate July 2012 and July 2013, respectively; - A \$200 million syndicated credit facility, which is scheduled to terminate in December 2012; and - A \$30 million credit facility, which is scheduled to terminate in June 2012.
+- A \$370 million syndicated credit facility, with \$10 million and \$360 million scheduled to terminate July 2012 and July 2013, respectively; - A \$200 million syndicated credit facility, which is scheduled to terminate in December 2012; and - A \$30 million credit facility, which is scheduled to terminate in June 2013.

 These credit facilities supplement operating cash flow and provide a primary source of liquidity.
-Pursuant to the individual terms of the agreements, the credit facilities may be used for general corporate purposes and as backup for commercial paper borrowings.
+Pursuant to the individual terms of the agreements, the credit facilities may be used for general corporate purposes and as backup for commercial paper borrowing s.
 The \$370 million and \$30 million credit facilities also permit the issuance of standby letters of credit.
-As of June 30, 2010, PGE had no borrowings or commercial paper outstanding and had \$213 million of letters of credit outstanding.
-As of June 30, 2010, the aggregate unused available credit under the credit facilities was \$387 million.
+As of September 30, 2010, PGE had \$257 million of letters of credit, \$9 million of commercial paper, and no borrowings outstanding under the credit facilities.
+As of September 30, 2010, the aggregate unused credit available under the credit facilities was \$334 million.

 Long-term Debt.
-To fund current capital expenditures and current maturities of long-term debt, PGE issued a total of approximately \$249 million of long-term debt in the first half of 2010 as follows:
+To fund current capital expenditures and current maturities of long-term debt, PGE issued a total of approximately \$249 million of long term debt in the first nine months of 2010 as follows:

-- On January 15th, issued \$70 million of 3.46% Series First Mortgage Bonds due January 2015, with interest payable semi-annually on January 15th and July 15th; - On March 11th, remarketed \$121 million of Pollution Control Revenue Bonds at 5% due May 2033 with interest payable semiannually on March 1st and September 1st.
+- On January 15th, issued \$70 million of 3.46% Series First Mortgage Bonds due January 2015, with interest payable semi-annually on January 15th and July 15th; - On March 11th, remarketed \$121 million of Pollution Control Revenue Bonds at 5% due May 2033 with interest payable semi-annually on March 1st and September 1st.
 The Pollution Control Revenue Bonds are backed by first mortgage bonds; and - On June 15th, issued \$58 million of 3.81% Series First Mortgage Bonds due June 2017, with interest payable semi-annually on June 15th and December 15th.

-Although the Company holds \$21 million of repurchased Pollution Control Revenue Bonds as of June 30, 2010, which can be remarketed through 2033, no additional long-term debt is expected to be issued during the remainder of 2010.
+Although the Company holds \$21 million of its repurchased Pollution Control Revenue Bonds as of September 30, 2010, which can be remarketed through 2033, no additional long-term debt is expected to be issued during the remainder of 2010.

-In addition to the above long-term debt transactions, PGE repaid \$149 million of 7.875% unsecured notes in the first quarter of 2010 and \$37 million of 4.8% Port of St. Helens Pollution Control Revenue Bonds in the second quarter of 2010.
+In addition to the above long term debt transactions, PGE repaid \$149 million of 7.875% unsecured notes in the first quarter of 2010 and \$37 million of 4.8% Port of St. Helens Pollution Control Revenue Bonds in the second quarter of 2010.